FT MarketWatch

 Options are often described as “leveraged” instruments.
 Small moves in the underlying price can lead to large percentage changes in the option's value, especially as expiration approaches.
 Major risks include:

-Because of these factors, options are usually better suited to experienced investors who fully understand the potential outcomes of each position.
+Because of these factors, options are usually better suited to experienced investors who fully understand the potential outcomes of each position and who limit options to a reasonable portion of their overall portfolio.

 For many long-term investors, options – if used at all – play a small, supporting role.
 A few ways relatively conservative investors may use them include:

-To see options in the context of other markets, you can also review our pages on futures, forex, mutual funds and bonds.
+To see options in the context of other markets, you can also review our pages on futures, forex, mutual funds, bonds and day trading.
+For quick definitions of option terms, visit our Dictionary Index.